serverlessworkflow/specification/specification/README.md

 }
 ```

-Once iterations over the completed orders complete, workflow execution finishes as our ForEach state is an end state (has the end property defined).
+Once iterations over the completed orders complete, workflow execution finishes as our ForEach state is an end state (i.e., has the 'end' property defined).

-So in this example, our ForEach state will send two confirmation emails, one for each of the completed orders
+So in this example, our ForEach state will send two confirmation emails: one for each of the completed orders
-defined in the orders array of its data input.
+defined in the "orders" array of its data input.

-The same example can be defined using "actions" instead of "states" definitions.
+The same example can be defined using 'actions' instead of 'states' definitions.
 This may be useful in cases where you do need to express
 each iteration with control flow logic (states) but only need one or more actions to be performed for each iteration.

 <table>